Rosuav/ThirdSquare/README.md

 The set of all zones valid at a given location is that location's zone map.
 The set of all zones for which a period ticket is valid is similar; so long as any intersection exists between the ticket's zones and the location's zone map, it is valid.
-For automated tickets, the system chooses the minimum number of zones in the manner described above.
+A ticket's exact set of zones is ephemeral, and may change any time a new touch is added; all that truly matters is the *count* of zones.

 Zones must be defined in a totally ordered manner.
 Identifying them with simple numbers or alphabetizable strings is sufficient.